Asymptotic distribution of CM points on the reduction of the Drinfeld modular curve: General discriminant

 \subsection{Hecke operators}

 Let $\nfrak$ be a non-zero ideal of $A$, generated by the monic polynomial $n\in A$.
 We define the Hecke correspondence on $\Gamma\backslash\Omega$, defined by

 This correspondence induces a linear operator on complex-valued functions $f\colon \Gamma \setminus \Omega \to \C$ by We prove that Eisenstein series are eigenfunctions for all Hecke operators.
 Before doing so, we first state some of their properties.
-All the formal properties stated below are proved for functions on $\Gamma \setminus \Omega$, and therefore remain valid on $\Gamma \setminus \Vcali(\Tcali).$

 \begin{theorem} The Hecke operators satisfy the following properties: \begin{itemize} \item[(i)] If $\mfrak$ and $\nfrak$ are coprime ideals in $A$, then $T_\mfrak T_\nfrak=T_\nfrak T_\mfrak$. \item[(ii)] Let $\pfrak$ be a prime ideal of $A$.
 Then, for all $n\geq 1,$